okostadinov/blogs-api/README.md

 ### Description

 This is a simple RESTful JSON API built solely with Go's standard library.
-It supports the basic CRUD operations for fetching all blogs or a specific one, as well as creating, updating or deleting an existing blog.
+It supports the basic CRUD operations for working with the data model and its entities.

 ### Setup